Tharunkumar65/Mern_JobFinder_2/README.md

   "rewrites": [{ "source": "/(.*)", "destination": "/" }]
 }
 ```
--**CORS Issues**: Ensure your backend CORS settings allow requests from the Vercel frontend URL.
+- **CORS Issues**: Ensure your backend CORS settings allow requests from the Vercel frontend URL.
--**Environment Variables**: Verify that environment variables are correctly set in Vercel.
+- **Environment Variables**: Verify that environment variables are correctly set in Vercel.
--**Proxy Configuration**: If using a proxy, ensure the proxy field in package.json points to the correct backend URL.
+- **Proxy Configuration**: If using a proxy, ensure the proxy field in package.json points to the correct backend URL.